 Legalistic rituals, rites, and ceremonies can most certainly impede spiritual growth, but what are these things?
 How can you identify such hindrances?
 What can become legalistic rituals, rites, or ceremonies?
 What can become such interfering encumbrances in the life of a believer.
 Anything!
 ANYthing!!
 ANYTHING that we do ourselves as a means of sanctification – any experience or any devotional undertaking which we think will make us mature.
 Prayer and devotion; Bible reading and preaching; alms-giving and obedience are all good – all are good, but any one can become an impediment if we see it as a means to an end.
 Anything we deem necessary to bring us close to Jesus, can become a hindrance!

 We need to examine ourselves to see if we have become like the foolish Galatians.
 We need to see if we are trying to use such methods and means for self-sanctification.
 We need to check if any such self-effort is leading us away from the crucified life.

->

-> Study and prayer mean nothing if we use them as our means of sanctification.
+Study and prayer mean nothing if we use them as our means of sanctification.
 Self-discipline and flagellations will never draw the un-crucified heart closer to the Lord.
 Preaching and proselytising of itself, is of none-effect – for God knows the heart.
 So what is required?
-Only complete and total self-surrender.. a heart that is truly, totally, utterly and completely broken before the Lord – a life that has reached the absolute end of ‘MY-self - to focus upon HIM-self.
+Only a complete and total self-surrender.. a heart that is truly, totally, utterly and completely broken before the Lord – a life that has reached the absolute end of ‘MY-self - to focus upon HIM-self.
 So let us grow in grace, and in the knowledge of our Lord and Saviour Jesus Christ.
-To him be glory both now and for ever.
+To him be glory both now and forever.
 Amen.

->

-> Never miss a post
+Never miss a post